-At Sci4Teens, we realize that many teens across the globe are passionate about STEM, but need futher guidance on how to communicate their research or their understanding of a certain topic.
-This is why Sci4Teens creates equal opportunities for students looking to pursue STEM, humanities, and science communication (SciComm) through our contests (involving writing, art, infographics, and more), workshops, and newsletter.
-We hope that through this organization, more teens will understand the importance of communicating their work, and can apply these skills in future careers.
+Sci4Teens recognizes that numerous teens across the globe are passionate about STEM, however need guidance on how to communicate their research or their understanding of a certain topic.
+As a result, Sci4Teens provides opportunities for students interested in STEM, humanities, and science communication [SciComm] through our contests [involving writing, art, infographics, and more], informative workshops, and newsletter.
+We hope to inspire teens to understand the importance of communicating their work and applying these skills in future careers.

 Samhita is the Executive Director of Sci4Teens, and is passionate about writing research papers.
 Through Sci4Teens, she hopes to encourage fellow teens to get involved with science communication and to inspire them to enter several other STEM-related organizations and competitions.